dmknght/rkcheck/README.md

 | Real-time protection | &#9744; | &#9744;|
 | Emulator | &#9744; | &#9744; |

 -> rkcheck combines advantages of 2 engines with Nim lang to provide a strong, easy to maintain and modify open-source malware scanner.
+The memory scan with ClamAV is being developed, support different signature writing methods.

 # Peformance comparison
 The result bellow was tested against 215 sample.
 The ruleset was string matching rules.
 Some important information before the test result